Escape the hustle and bustle of Japan’s mega cities and explore well-preserved rural boroughs along the country’s western coast.

 Kaike Grand Hotel Tensui in Yonago City serves a beautifully curated kaiseki meal as part of its accommodation and onsen experience, where kimono-clad servers prepare dishes in private dining rooms.

 In nearby Matsue, the capital city of Shimane Prefecture, the long-established Minamikan ryokan can accommodate up to 150 diners across four floors that overlook Lake Shinjiko.
-Its kaiseki menu features its renowned tai-meshi (sea bream rice) dish, which is prepared according to a 140-year-old secret recipe.
+Its kaiseki menu features a renowned tai-meshi (sea bream rice) dish, which is prepared according to a 140-year-old secret recipe.

 Perfect onsen etiquette